vmware-tanzu/tanzu-dev-portal/content/guides/spring-testcontainers-gs/index.md

 ## Reporting Issues

-If you have found any issues with the sample code from the walkthrough, feel free to open a GitHub issue [here](https://github.com/ahaldeman/spring-testcontainers/issues)!
+If you have found any issues with the sample code from the walkthrough, feel free to open a GitHub issue [here](https://github.com/ahaldeman/spring-testcontainers/issues) or submit a [PR](https://github.com/ahaldeman/spring-testcontainers/pulls)!